Ashb87/Alkaline-Ms-Project-one/README.md

 Forking a repository enables us to make a copy of the original repository on our GitHub account so we can view it and make changes with out affecting the original work.
 This is done using the following steps:
- 1. Log in to GitHub account and select the relevant repository.
+ 1. Log in to [GitHub](https://github.com/Ashb87/Alkaline-Ms-Project-one) account and select the relevant repository.
  2. To the top right of the page there are three the buttons, the furthest right says **Fork.** Click on this button.
  3. A copy of the original repository will now be in your account.

 ### Making a Clone

 To make a clone of my project use the following steps:
- 1. Go to my acoount and locate relevant repository.
+ 1. Go to my [account](https://github.com/Ashb87/Alkaline-Ms-Project-one) and locate relevant repository.
  2. Next to the green **Gitpod** button, click on **CODE.**
  3. Click on **Download Zip.**
  4. Once dowloaded, you can extract the zip file's contents and save to a desktop and run the website locally.